framework7io/framework7-template-vue-webpack/README.md

 The output will be at `www/` folder

 ## Use with cordova
-Cordova is not enabled by default, so make sure to remove the comment tags around the "<script src="cordova.js"></script>" line in [projectroot]/index.html
+Cordova is not enabled by default, so make sure to remove the comment tags around the `<script src="cordova.js"></script>` line in [projectroot]/src/index.html
 ```
 <body>
   <div id="app"></div>